 How much does it cost to go from the Skilled Worker Visa to ILR?

-To get a faster decision, it is possible to pay an extra £500 for the priority service.
+To get a faster decision, it may be possible to pay an extra £500 for the priority service.
 Under this service the applicant will get a decision within 5 working days.
 Under the super priority service, the applicant can pay an extra £800 to get a decision by the end of the next working day after providing their biometric information.
 If that appointment falls on a weekend, the decision will take 2 working days.
+Fast track services are not however available for all types of ILR applications; take professional advice before making your application.

 The applicant will also need to pay for the Life in the UK test at a cost of £50.